byuksel/generator-node-module-with-unittests/app/templates/_HOW_TO_GUIDE.md

 │   │   └── dummy-test.js                             # Dummy js unittest.
 Provided as an example.
 │   │   └── <%= generatorModuleNameWithDashes %>-test.js                             # Unittest for your entry file.
 ```

+#### ./.flowconfig ####

+Configuration file for flow type checker.
+Flow is a static type checker which is helpful in catching null dereferences and unintentional type conversions.
+You can read more about it on [their website](http://http://flowtype.org).

 #### ./Gruntfile.js ####